 Through the harsh military training, Mulan proves to be quite courageous, quick-thinking, and unstoppable, always helping others fend off the army bullies.
-She gains the attention of Wentai (Chen Kun), the battalion's Sub Commander.
+She gains the attention of Wentai (Chen Kun), the battalion's sub-commander.
 They soon befriend and develop a mutual fondness and liking for one another.

 One night, when Wentai is taking a bath in a hot spring, he accidentally runs into Mulan.
 After a brief skirmish, Mulan escapes without exposing her identity.
 However, Wentai becomes determined to uncover the woman hiding among the troops.
 To make things worse, the army bully loses a jade pendant and a strip-search is ordered.
 Terrified to reveal herself as a woman and tarnish her father's reputation, Mulan admits that she committed the theft.
+The battalion commander orders Mulan to be executed the following day.

-Mulan changes her military uniform to that of a Rouran woman's to save Wentai.
-Talking to the Rouran princess, she reveals her gender as a woman and tells her that she would help her fulfill her dream to stop the war and have peace.
-Mulan saves Wentai with the help of the princess and returns to the Wei capital, where she at last reveals herself as a woman.
-As Mulan asks to only return to her village to take care of her ill father, the emperor announces the engagement of the Rouran Princess and Wentai to bring peace to the two empires.
-Back at Mulan's hometown, Wentai visits her to ask her to runaway with him, but Mulan chooses the country of China over their purely deep, close romantic relationship.
-He respects her decision, and the two share a long passionate embrace before Wentai departs.
+When she regains her strength, Mulan orders her officers to lead the battalion home while she infiltrates the Rouran camp, wearing the clothing of a Rouran woman, to save Wentai.
+Talking to the Rouran princess, she shows the princess that she is also a woman, and tells the princess she would help her fulfill her dream of stopping the war and making peace.
+Mulan saves Wentai with the help of the princess and returns to the Wei capital, where she at last sheds her disguise and reveals herself as a woman.
+The Emperor wants to make Mulan the new commander-in-chief and grants her a pardon for breaking the law stating women are not allowed to enlist, but Mulan asks to only return to her village to take care of her ill father after twelve long years of war.
+The Emperor agrees to her request, and announces the engagement of the Rouran Princess and Wentai to bring peace to the two empires.
+Mulan returns home and is reunited with her father.

 Cast- Zhao Wei as Hua Mulan, a young woman determined to keep her family safe and ready to take her father's place in protecting China.